duncpro/Jackal/README.md

       - JDBC-like Syntax: `SELECT * FROM table_a WHERE column_a = ?;`
   - It only exposes concrete types so there is no easy way to Mock the API.

+## DTO
+Mapping results to Java objects is outside the scope of this project.